-Take a trip down the aisles of any grocery, department store or big-box retailer and you’re likely to encounter a wide range of consumer products that more or less define us as an early 21st-century civilization.
+Take a trip down the aisles of any grocery store, department store or big-box retailer and you’re likely to encounter a wide range of consumer products that more or less define us as an early 21st century civilization.
 We are a society of avid consumers, with an insatiable need for items of every conceivable description, to meet every imaginable need.

-These days, items are flying off the shelves at discount shopping clubs, and workers are struggling to keep shelves stocked with virtually every product one might conceivably need.
+These days, items are flying off the shelves at discount shopping clubs, and workers are struggling to keep shelves stocked with virtually every product one might desire.

 Everything Under One Roof

 From cosmetics and personal care products; over-the-counter and prescription medications; household cleaning and maintenance products; packaged snacks, foods and drinks; to paper and plastic products—it is possible to buy enough supplies to survive off of for months without shopping, all from one store.
 You could accomplish this all in one trip, provided you had a truck large enough to haul it all away.
 You can even stock up on various pesticides and lawn care products should the need arise.

 Thanks to modern manufacturing, processing, packaging and storage technologies, some of these products could stay perfectly preserved for years to come with an expiration date in the far future.

 More Than Meets the Eye

 That brings us to the hidden engineering behind modern consumer products.
 It’s unlikely that most consumers think twice about most products they consume and use on a daily basis.
 However, manufacturers know that these items did not end up on store shelves by accident.
 With the exception of certain produce items, almost everything in a given store will have undergone significant processing and packaging to earn its place on the shelf.